Memor1es/envyrp-docs/content/docs/character-management/ways-of-living.md

 weight: 240
 ---

-At NotPixel, we offer various ways of living in the wonderful city of Los Santos.
+At EnvyRP, we offer various ways of living in the wonderful city of Los Santos.
 You can opt-in to purchasing a motel as your starter place, or you can go all out and purchase a house.

 ## Motels